moshe/tplot/README.md

 **tplot is the answer!**
 ![alt text](https://github.com/moshe/tplot/blob/master/images/out4.gif?raw=true "Demo")

-tplot is a modular nodejs cli that reads metric from lots of inputs and plots it in the terminal!
+tplot is a modular nodejs cli that reads metrics from lots of inputs and plots it in the terminal!
 In addition to the line chart you can see more stats about the series.

-## stats:
+## Stats:
 tplot is trying to guess the slope of the line using [linear regression](https://en.wikipedia.org/wiki/Ordinary_least_squares)

 | name  | explain |